 Instead, try offering a limited number of consultation spots each week.
-If a client really wants to work with you, they’ll make one of those times work and even better, they’ll feel a real urgency to book with you!
+If a new coaching client really wants to work with you, they’ll make one of those times work and even better, they’ll feel a real urgency to book with you!

 Just like all great luxury brands, Louis Vuitton celebrates their heritage and legacy.
 Louis Vuitton, the man, began making trunks in Paris during the Industrial Revolution.
 He was then hired as the personal trunk maker and packer for the Empress of France.